dhs-gov/graph_template/README.md

 - `three_graphs.py` - Main Python script that generates performance visualizations
 - `model_performance.html` - The HTML output file with visualizations
-- `model_comparison/` - Directory where PNG exports of the charts are saved
 - `javascript_graphs/` - Reference React code for graph styling (not runnable)
 - `archive/` - Contains previous Python implementation